rcalix1/notebookLM/README.md

 * Source: https://www.linkedin.com/pulse/notebooklm-case-studies-treefanevents-rrnzc
 * I wanted to share something that's been a game-changer for my daily workflow—NotebookLM.
-* While I was super buzzed about its cool deep dive and podcast-like features,
+* excited about its nice deep dive and podcast-like features,
 * I've found it’s so much more than that.
-* What’s awesome is how it handles multiple data sources effortlessly,
+* it handles multiple data sources effortlessly,
-* saving me tons of time and hassle.
+* saving tons of time and hassle.
 * From reviewing meeting recordings and pulling out action items
 * to analyzing customer feedback and financial reports,
-* it’s like having a super-smart assistant by my side.
+* it’s like having a super-smart assistant by your side.
 * If you’re looking to boost your productivity and streamline your tasks,
 * you might want to give NotebookLM a try.
-*

 ## Data-Driven Insights: Gen AI for Decision-Making